- Most efficient for restoring cellular magnesium levels

 Ancient Minerals magnesium flakes are extracted from the Ancient Zechstein Seabed in Europe, 1600 to 2000 meters deep in the interior of the Earth.
 Well protected for the last 250 million years, they are the most pure magnesium flakes in the world and a mark of purity on every bottle of Ancient Minerals.
 For more information, please visit www.genuinezechstein.com.

-For therapeutic use, dissolve 1 to 3 cups of magnesium flakes (or more) in full tub bath or foot bath and soak for 30 minutes or more.
+For optimal results, dissolve the contents of one full pouch in a full tub bath or foot bath and soak for 30 minutes to 1 hour.
 Temperature of the water should be 101F to 103F (warm, not hot).
 Hot bath water causes the skin to eliminate rather than absorb.
 Following the bath, rinse skin with cool running water, then pat skin dry with a towel and apply a natural moisturizer.

 Ancient Minerals magnesium should be used with intensity during the first 3-4 months in order to ensure proper restoration of cellular magnesium levels.
 Everyone has different needs and responds differently to magnesium therapy, adjust accordingly.